wuyx5/Elastic-Shape-Analysis-PTSD/README.md

 # PTSD-Visualization

-Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Paper code].
+Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Paper code folder].

-Supplementary materials to the paper are included in [Supplementary Materials].
+Supplementary materials to the paper are included in [Supplementary Materials folder].

 Three formats of files are provided for the visualization of PTSD shape analysis results: